-Having problems with ticks?
+Having problems with Ticks?

 Ticks are closely related to the mites, but much larger and reliant on vertebrate blood.
 They are occasionally brought into the house on cats & dogs and can be picked up by humans after walking through long grass in an infested area.